falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 * `plugin_get_contact`: Return a contact url/email/twitter account for the plugin authors.
 * `plugin_get_version`: Return the version of the plugin itself.

+For `get_version`, note that increasing the major version signals breaking changes in the plugin implementation but must not change the serialization format of the event data.
+For example, events written in pre-existing capture files must always be readable by newer versions of the plugin.

 ### init

 ```